 Microsoft Development Applied Robotics Research Team

-Research on interactive-learning-from-observation (contributed to LabanotationSuite)
+Interactive-Learning-from-Observation (contributed to LabanotationSuite)

 Super Creator (certified by METI & IPA) -